OML-Team/open-metric-learning/pipelines/README.md

 Pipelines are a predefined collection of scripts/recipes that provide a way to run metric learning experiments by changing only the config.
-Pipelines require your data to pe prepared in a special `.csv` file, described in details [here](https://open-metric-learning.readthedocs.io/en/latest/oml/data.html).
+Pipelines require your data to be prepared in a special `.csv` file, described in details [here](https://open-metric-learning.readthedocs.io/en/latest/oml/data.html).

 Pipelines may help you if: